dgaydukov/exchange-core/derivative-matching-engine.md

 ### Description
 Below is proposed architecture design for real-world matching-engine solution with end-to-end integration using `aeron` as a communication bus between different component and API & WS for clients and FIX gateway for institutional clients.
 Derivative matching engine consist of several parts:
-* [spot matching engine](/README.md) - this is the part that is shared here in public github repository
+* [spot matching engine](/README.md) - this is the part that is shared here in public Github repository
-* derivative matching engine
+* derivative matching engine - second ME running separately and communicating with spot through Aeron
 * REST API for client communication who prefer REST
 * WS read/write - for clients who prefer websocket connection
 * FIX - for institutional clients who prefer FIX protocol communication with exchange
-* aeron - message bus that connects matching-engine with 3 services REST/WS/FIX
+* Aeron - message bus that connects matching-engine with 3 services REST/WS/FIX

 ### Exchange architecture
 Example of exchange components (based on https://www.youtube.com/watch?v=b1e4t2k2KJY):